Ice hockey at the 2015 Canada Winter Games – Men's tournament

 The men's tournament in ice hockey at the 2015 Canada Winter Games was held in Prince George, British Columbia between February 22 and March 1, 2015.
 Twelve provinces and territories competed in the tournament, with all but Nunavut participating.

+The tournament was played among an under-16 age group.
+Ontario won the gold medal, defeating Alberta 3-1 in the final.

 Preliminary round

 All times are local (UTC−8).